Borel determinacy theorem

 In descriptive set theory, the Borel determinacy theorem states that any Gale–Stewart game whose payoff set is a Borel set is determined, meaning that one of the two players will have a winning strategy for the game.
-A Gale-Stewart game is a possibly infinite two-player game, where both players have perfect information and no randomness is involved.
+A Gale–Stewart game is a possibly infinite two-player game, where both players have perfect information and no randomness is involved.

-The theorem is a far reaching generalization of Zermelo's Theorem about the determinacy of finite games.
-It was proved by Donald A. Martin in 1975, and is applied in descriptive set theory to show that Borel sets in Polish spaces have regularity properties such as the perfect set property and the property of Baire.
+The theorem is a far reaching generalization of Zermelo's theorem about the determinacy of finite games.
+It was proved by Donald A. Martin in 1975, and is applied in descriptive set theory to show that Borel sets in Polish spaces have regularity properties such as the perfect set property.

 The theorem is also known for its metamathematical properties.
-In 1971, before the theorem was proved, Harvey Friedman showed that any proof of the theorem in Zermelo–Fraenkel set theory must make repeated use of the axiom of replacement.
+In 1971, before the theorem was proved, Harvey Friedman showed that any proof of the theorem in Zermelo–Fraenkel set theory must make repeated use of instances of the axiom schema of replacement.
 Later results showed that stronger determinacy theorems cannot be proven in Zermelo–Fraenkel set theory, although they are relatively consistent with it, if certain large cardinals are consistent.

 Background

 Gale–Stewart games

 A Gale–Stewart game is a two-player game of perfect information.
 The game is defined using a set A, and is denoted GA.
 The two players alternate turns, and each player is aware of all moves before making the next one.
 On each turn, each player chooses a single element of A to play.
 The same element may be chosen more than once without restriction.
 The game can be visualized through the following diagram, in which the moves are made from left to right, with the moves of player I above and the moves of player II below.

 The play continues without end, so that a single play of the game determines an infinite sequence $\langle a_1,a_2,a_3\ldots\rangle$ of elements of A. The set of all such sequences is denoted Aω.
 The players are aware, from the beginning of the game, of a fixed payoff set (a.k.a. winning set) that will determine who wins.
 The payoff set is a subset of Aω.
 If the infinite sequence created by a play of the game is in the payoff set, then player I wins.
 Otherwise, player II wins; there are no ties.

 This definition initially does not seem to include traditional perfect information games such as chess, since the set of moves available in such games changes every turn.
-However, this sort of case can be handled by declaring that a player who makes an illegal move loses immediately, so that the Gale-Stewart notion of a game does in fact generalize the concept of a game defined by a game tree.
+However, this sort of case can be handled by declaring that a player who makes an illegal move loses immediately, so that the Gale–Stewart notion of a game does in fact generalize the concept of a game defined by a game tree.